 - Served as counsel at evidentiary hearing on motion for preliminary injunction relating to client toy manufacturer’s attempt to enjoin use of its property as a promotional item by a major restaurant chain.

 - Served as lead counsel at evidentiary hearing on motion for preliminary injunction, defending client’s operation of Advanced Deposit Wagering business against owners of a rival service who claimed breach of contract and trade secret misappropriation.

 - Served as lead counsel and argued at all stages, through appeal, on behalf of a large commercial bakery in connection with a dispute involving a requirements contract with a contract baker.

-Over the course of his career, Paul has also represented investment data and investment advisory service providers, wireless telecommunications providers, internet service providers, medical device manufacturers, pharmaceutical companies, insurance brokerages, banks and companies in many other industries.
+Over the course of his career, Paul has represented investment data and investment advisory service providers, wireless telecommunications providers, newspaper publishers, internet service providers, medical device manufacturers, pharmaceutical companies, insurance brokerages, banks, and companies in many other industries.
 Paul has represented corporate clients in post-transaction disputes concerning requests for indemnification and the release of escrowed funds, and has repeatedly litigated claims of breach of contract, conspiracy, defamation, fraud, and breach of fiduciary duty, among other subjects.
 Paul has extensive experience working with expert witnesses, particularly on matters relating to the calculation of damages in intellectual property cases.